Target audience: Data scientists and developers.

 The answer to that is validation.
 Instead of using all of the data available for training the system, we leave some aside with which we later test the system.
 This validation subset makes sure that we know how well the system is capable of generalization, i.e., how well it works on data it hasn’t been trained on.
 As you can see in the Inspector on the right, the dataset is by default split into two subsets, 80% is included in the training subset, and 20% are put aside for a validation subset.
 Leave it at the default value, but you can change this later if you want to.

-Change the preprocessing of the feature image_path from Unprocessed to Standardize.
+Change the preprocessing of the feature image_path from None to Standardization.
 You normalize a dataset to make it easier and faster to train a model.

 Standardization converts a set of raw input data to have a zero mean and unit standard deviation.
 Values above the feature’s mean value will get positive scores, and those below the mean will get a negative score.
 The reason we normalize or scale input data is simply because neural networks train better when the data comes roughly in an interval of -1 to 1.

-Create a combined feature for the tabular data on the houses, for example, number of bedrooms and median income.
-Click on New combined feature, name the feature tabular and select the information on the houses:
+A feature set are two or more features that you want to treat in the same way during modeling.
+Create a feature set for the tabular data on the houses, for example, number of bedrooms and median income.
+Click on New feature set, name the feature set tabular and select the information on the houses:

 Click on Save version on the upper right corner of the Datasets view.